Michael Breidenbruecker

-Michael Breidenbrücker (born 6 January 1972) is an Austrian entrepreneur, artist and engineer.
-He is best known as a co-founder of Last.fm, a founder of RjDj and a partner at the venture firm Speedinvest.
+Michael Breidenbrücker (born 6 January 1972) is an Austrian entrepreneur, technologist and artist whose work has spanned three technology cycles from the late 1990s.
+He is best known as co-founder of Last.fm, founder of RjDj, Founding General Partner of 3-A.vc, and co-founder of Raidical.one.
 He has worked with musical artists such as Hans Zimmer, Imogen Heap, Air and Booka Shade.
-In 2011, he produced Inception The App with Christopher Nolan and Hans Zimmer, which reached number 5 in the US App Store charts.
-Between 2000 and 2002, he headed the masters programme in interactive digital media at Ravensbourne College of Design and Communication in London.
-He studied digital art at the University of Applied Arts Vienna with Peter Weibel.
+In 2011 he produced Inception The App with Christopher Nolan and Hans Zimmer, which reached number 5 in the US App Store charts.

 Business ventures

 Last.fm

 In 2002, Breidenbrücker co-founded the Internet radio site for streaming music Last.fm Ltd. and managed it as CEO from 2002 until 2005.
 Using a recommend system called Audioscrobbler, Last.fm records users' different musical tastes and makes recommendations.
 The site also offers different social networking features, allowing users to share their tastes.
 In May 2007, the company was acquired by CBS Interactive for US$280 million (UK£140 million).
 In 2003, Last.fm received an Honorary Mention in the Prix Ars Electronica in the category Net vision.